pcomans/research/swift/types/ns/NSViewTest.md

 **Translucent window**   http://stackoverflow.com/questions/24023183/how-can-i-create-yosemite-style-view-with-translucent-blurry-background

-**NSView has three different modes** in which it handles it’s content.
+**NSView has three different modes**
+In which it handles it’s content.
 Compared to UIView from the Cocoa Touch Frameworks, which already has a CALayer ready to use.
 Here are the different modes of an instance of the NSView Class:

 1. **Classic view:** DrawRect:dirtyRect is called to draw the screen.
 There is one draw back in this.
 All drawing takes place in the main thread.
 Which if performance is getting an issue can become an issue.